 We’ll own the unique combination of these elements that constitutes a complete design and we’ll license its use to you, exclusively and in perpetuity for this project only, unless we agree otherwise.

 We love to show off our work and share what we’ve learned with other people, so we reserve the right, with your permission, to display and link to your project as part of our portfolio and to write about it on websites, in magazine articles and in books.

 We’re sure you understand how important it is as a small business that you pay the invoices we send you promptly.
 As we’re also sure you’ll want to stay friends, you agree to stick tightly to the following payment schedule.

-Basic Terms: 50% of total amount is to be settled by you before design starts, unless an alternative payment term has been agreed.
-The remaining 50% will be due on *project completion.
+Basic Terms: A 50% non-refundable Holding Deposit of the total amount is to be settled by you before design starts, unless an alternative payment term has been agreed.
+The Holding Deposit acts as a means of a) us holding any start dates proposed, b) covering the cost of initiating the first design phase and c) the Customer entering into an agreed contract between themselves and Making Waves Creative Ltd. The remaining 50% will be due on *project completion.

 Credit Terms: Full payment to be settled by you on the agreed credit terms, (7, 14 or 30 days) starting from the day of *project completion.

 *Project Completion: This is when everything agreed in the order has been fulfilled and when all design time allowed for the project has been used.